mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 - Make sure you have the necessary permissions to clone the repositories and access the property files.
 - Ensure that the required Git commands are available in your environment.
-- The script will compare the files between the old and latest repositories based on the provided arguments.
+- The script will compare the files between the two different config repositories based on the provided arguments.
 - The script assumes that the property files are in a key-value format with one property per line.
 - The script skips lines that start with '#' and lines that do not contain '='.
 - If a property file specified in the CSV mapping does not exist in either repository, it will be skipped.